AgPipeline/drone-makeflow/README.md

 #### For example: <a name="opendm_can_shp_example" />

-In this example we're going to assume that we're using a shapefile named `plot_shapes.shp`, and that we have our drone images in a folder named `~/IMG`.
+In this example we're going to assume that we're using a shapefile named `plot_shapes.shp`, and that we have our drone images in a folder named `/IMG`.
+You can download a sample dataset of files with names corresponding to those listed here from [Google Drive](https://drive.google.com/file/d/1kCoi84HWWUNQPFYMkd0Ob-ByAh6YGo5d/view?usp=sharing).

 We will need one other file for this example, the `experiment.yaml` file containing some additional information.
 Copy the following content into the experiment.yaml file: